La Jarochita

 La Jarochita (Spanish for "The Girl from Veracruz" or "The Little Woman from Veracruz") is the ring name of a Mexican luchadora enmascarada, or female masked professional wrestler.
-She currently works for Consejo Mundial de Lucha Libre (CMLL) where she works as a técnica (fan-favorite character, or Face).
+She works for Consejo Mundial de Lucha Libre (CMLL) where she works as a técnica (fan-favorite character, or Face).
 She previously worked for Lucha Libre AAA Wrestling where she won the 2012 Quién Pinta Para La Corona ("Who is looking for the crown") talent search.
 Her legal name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are out of the public eye.